apache/kylin/website/docs/development/how_to_write_doc.md

 ---
 ```

-:::caution
-Please note that each doc need the ___Head metadata___.
-More details about `Head metadata` of a doc, please refer to [Head metadata](https://docusaurus.io/docs/markdown-features/head-metadata).
+:::info Head metadata?
+___Head metadata___ is REQUIRED for all doc files.
+For more information, please refer to [docusaurus head metadata](https://docusaurus.io/docs/markdown-features/head-metadata).
 :::

 #### Step 2: Add content for your new doc

-Add text and pictures as you needs.
+Add text in the [markdown format](https://docusaurus.io/docs/markdown-features).

+Pictures usually go into a subfolder called `images`.

 #### Step 3: Add new page to the sidebar

+Sidebar contains the menu and the navigation tree of the doc site structure.
+It is maintained in a JS file located at `website/sidebars.js`.
-For example: if you want to add the sidebar of new doc(`how_to_write_doc.md`) to be the children menu of `development`.

-Then, modify the `DevelopmentSideBar` block in `sidebars.js` and add a new block to the tail of `items` of `DevelopmentSideBar`.
+For example, if you want to add a new doc `how_to_write_doc.md` to be the child of the `development` menu.
+Open the `sidebars.js` and modify the `DevelopmentSideBar` block.
+Add a new block at the tail of `items` of `DevelopmentSideBar`.

 ```shell
 DevelopmentSideBar: [